 A defining moment in the turbulent history of Exarchia, and a chief reason for the counterculture and activism that thrive here, is the Athens Polytechnic Uprising of November 17, 1973.
 Civilians – students – were killed in the uprising, and the events gave rise to the end of a dictatorship that had been in power since 1967.
 November 17th is now a national holiday in Greece, and traditionally a day of protest, most especially in Exarchia.

 This neighborhood also played a role in the Greek Civil War, in the events known as the Dekemvriana – the December Events of 1944.
 There is a famous apartment building on Exarchia square called the Blue Building, as it once was blue.

 Exarchia has historically had clashes between activists, anarchists, and police.
-More recently – and most tragically – one such clash led to the death of 15 year old Alexandros Gigoropoulos, who was shot by the police.
-This was on December 6, in 2008.
-On both this sad anniversary, and the anniversary of the Athens Polytechnic uprising, protests in the neighborhood become violent, with small fires in the streets and lots of tear gas.
+More recently – and most tragically – one such clash led to the death of 15-year-old Alexandros Gigoropoulos, who was shot by the police.
+This was on December 6, 2008.
+On both this sad anniversary and the anniversary of the Athens Polytechnic uprising, protests in the neighborhood become violent, with small fires in the streets and lots of tear gas.